Tina Young, Chief Executive Officer

 After moving to Colorado Springs, Julius realized it would be difficult to attain a programming career without a Bachelor’s degree.
 He modified his resume to highlight his hardware/software/networking/people skills which landed him a technician position for a local company called A Byte Above who specialized in computer sales and repair.
 While working as a technician, he continued his education taking additional C++ programming classes and Cisco CCNA training at the Pikes Peak Community College.

 After A Byte Above, he went on to do software support (call base environment) for ENS, Inc. in which he was enlightened with HIPPA compliance.
-He comes to El Paso – Teller County E911 from The Gazette in which he attended to 200+ users and systems (Windows and Macintosh) as an IT Client Support Specialist.
+He comes to the El Paso-Teller County 911 Authority from The Gazette in which he attended to 200+ users and systems (Windows and Macintosh) as an IT Systems Analyst.

 Matt Towell, Network Engineer